craftpulse/craft-notifications/README.md

 1. [Notification events](#notification-events)
 1. [Custom channels](#custom-channels)

-## Support Open Source.
-Buy beer.

-This plugin is licensed under a MIT license, which means that it's completely free open source software, and you can use it for whatever and however you wish.
-If you're using it and want to support the development, buy me a beer over at Beerpay!

 ## Requirements

-This plugin requires Craft CMS 3.1.0 or later.
+This plugin requires Craft CMS 5.0.0 or later.

 ## Installation

-To install the plugin, follow these instructions.
+To install Notifications, follow these steps:

 1. Open your terminal and go to your Craft project: